TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Methodology

 where $\eta$ is the learning rate and $\alpha$ controls the protocol trade-off.

 In this paper, we use item-side modalities to denote the three item-level signal sources handled by separate branches in the backbone.
-Our empirical analysis reveals that the key bottleneck in MRS unlearning lies in its \textbf{item-centric} nature: target items are not fully removed from ranking outcomes because their collaborative dependencies with others, and their influences are unevenly propagated across different item modalities.
+Our empirical analysis reveals that the key bottleneck in MRS unlearning lies in its \textbf{item-centric} nature: target items are not fully removed from ranking outcomes because of their collaborative dependencies with others, and their influences are unevenly propagated across different item modalities.
 To overcome this challenge, our TRU discards uniform global penalties and instead applies \textbf{targeted reverse interventions} that selectively counteract item-side effects while maintaining the structural coherence of the remaining collaborative graph.
-Specifically, we propose three key strategies: \textit{suppressing persistent target-item effects} (Section~\ref{sec:ranking}), \textit{calibrating modality-specific gradients} (Section~\ref{sec:modality}), and \textit{isolating sensitive layers} (Section~\ref{sec:layer}) for precise and robust unlearning in MRS.
+Specifically, we propose three key strategies: \textit{suppressing persistent target-item effects} (Section~\ref{sec:ranking}), \textit{calibrating modality-specific gradients} (Section~\ref{sec:modality}), and \textit{isolating sensitive parameter groups} (Section~\ref{sec:layer}) for precise and robust multimodal recommendation unlearning across heterogeneous backbones.